 Learning and playing music also helps students develop personally and academically.
 According to a number of recent studies, music increases language skills, improves grades, heightens self-esteems, and sharpens concentration and memory.

 Amp Up NYC is the largest private investment in a public school district’s music program in the history of the United States, valued at $10 million of donated resources and services.
 Little Kids Rock and Berklee provide professional development for music teachers, online and in-classroom learning for students, thousands of new musical instruments, and lessons on guitar, bass, keyboard, drums, vocals, and computers.
 Ultimately, over the next three years, 60,000 K–12 students in 600 city schools will have access to the Modern Band education.
 Amp Up NYC will also serve as a model for building Modern Band programs in other public school districts in the United States.

 Amp Up NYC debuted in some schools last spring.
-Students from the Bronx and Queen were among the first to participate in the program and some received full scholarships to attend Berklee’s Five-Week Summer Performance Program in Boston.
+Students from the Bronx and Queens were among the first to participate in the program and some received full scholarships to attend Berklee’s Five-Week Summer Performance Program in Boston.